Did you know?

 Appearance

-Ross seals are one of the smallest seal species, with adults typically weighing between 200 and 300 kilograms (440 to 660 pounds).
-They measure around 2.5 meters (8 feet) in length for males and around 2 meters (6.6 feet) for females.
+Ross Seals are one of the smallest seal species, with adults typically weighing between 130 and 215 kilograms (280 to 470 pounds).
+They measure up to 2.1 meters (6.8 feet) in length for males and up to 2.4 meters (7.8 feet) for females.

-They have a distinctive appearance, with a dark brownish-black coat and a silver-gray underbelly.
-They have a small, rounded head, a short, broad snout, and large eyes that are adapted to see in low light conditions.
+They have a distinctive appearance, with a dark brown-black coat and a silver-gray underside.
+They have a small, rounded head with a short, broad snout, a thick neck and enormous eyes that are adapted to see in low light conditions

-The Ross seal is characterized by a streamlined, torpedo-shaped body that is well-adapted for life in the water.
-They also have long, sensitive whiskers that they use to detect prey in the water.
-They have conical teeth designed for catching fish and squid.
+The Ross seal has a streamlined, slender body that is well-adapted for life in the water.
+They also have long, sensitive whiskers that they use to detect prey in the open water.
+They have needle-like teeth designed for catching fish and squid.
 Their front flippers are short and broad with five digits, while their hind flippers are narrow and pointed.

 Diet

-The Ross seal’s diet consists of fish and squid.
-Specifically, they are known to feed on species such as Antarctic silverfish, lanternfish, myctophids, and cephalopods.
+The Ross Seal’s diet consists of fish such as Antarctic silverfish, cephalopods like squid and invertebrates.
 These prey species are abundant in the waters surrounding Antarctica, particularly in areas where sea ice cover is present.

 Habitat

-The Ross seal is found exclusively in the Southern Ocean, around the coast of Antarctica.
+The Ross Seal has a circumpolar distribution and is found exclusively in the Southern Ocean, around the coast of Antarctica.
 They are adapted to living in harsh and extreme environments and tend to inhabit areas that are covered by sea ice.
-They can tolerate cold temperatures due to their thick fur and layer of blubber, which provide insulation and help them retain body heat.
+They can tolerate cold temperatures due to their thick layer of blubber which provides insulation to retain body heat.

-Ross seals inhabit the pack ice of the Antarctic Ocean, specifically in the coastal areas of Antarctica and the sub-Antarctic islands
+Ross Seals inhabit the pack ice of the Antarctic Ocean with vagrants reported on sub-Antarctic islands

 Reproduction